Manchester derby 2016: Transforming City and the city

 With key striker Sergio Aguero serving a three-match ban, Iheanacho could start against United Saturday.

-"City were a club on the way up," Iheanacho tells CNN, reflecting on his perception of the club when he joined, shortly after winning the U17 World Cup with Nigeria.
+"City were a club on the way up," Iheanacho tells CNN, reflecting on his perception of the team when he joined, shortly after winning the U17 World Cup with Nigeria.

 "Coming from Nigeria where I was often unable to afford to watch the Premier League, I'm very proud to be playing here.
 It has been a great experience coming to Manchester."